organisciak/dissertation/document/1_intro.md

 ^[metadata]: An important albeit rarely formalized distinction in crowdsourcing contributions is whether the crowd _creates_ new intellectual works, or whether they _react_ to existing information objections.
 Generally, the uses of crowdsourcing of interest to information scientists, librarians, and information retrieval researchers are in the latter category.
 ^[microtask]: A microtask refers to the common practice of breaking tasks down to small practical units, which both simplifies the task distribution process in a Fordist style and accommodates the short interaction style that is common online.
-^[paidplatforms]: Paid crowdousrcing platforms are markets for on-demand online labour.
+^[paidplatforms]: Paid crowdsourcing platforms are markets for on-demand online labour.
 They reduce much of the overhead seen in volunteer crowdsourcing related to attracting and motivating users, replacing intrinsic motivation with financial incentive.
 The most popular platform, and the one used to run experiments in this study, is Amazon's Mechanical Turk.
 ^[objective]: Objective tasks assume the existence of a universal ground truth, while subjective tasks have truth relative to different individuals.
 A median category is considered in this study, that of _normative_ tasks: ones that do not have a factual 'truth' but have an expectation of an agreed-upon truth.

 It is important to stay aware of the broader space of crowdsourcing and how characteristics of paid microtasks generalize to it.